stratum/stratum/stratum/hal/bin/bmv2/README.md

 export BMV2_INSTALL=`pwd`/bmv2_install
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$BMV2_INSTALL/lib
 ```
-*If you plan on adding interfaces to bmv2 (which can only be done right now by
+*If you plan on adding interfaces to bmv2 (which can be done from the
+command-line when starting `stratum_bmv2`), you will need to run the binary as
-editing main.cpp manually), you may want to install bmv2 in a standard system
+root and therefore you may want to install bmv2 in a standard system directory
-directory instead.
+instead.
 For example you can set `BMV2_INSTALL` to /usr/local.
-In this
+In this case you
-case you do not need to modify `LD_LIBRARY_PATH` but you will need to run `sudo
+do not need to modify `LD_LIBRARY_PATH` but you will need to run `sudo ldconfig`
-ldconfig` after the installation.*
+after the installation.*

 ### Install PI
 ```